-John Bushell is a Principal at Kohn Pedersen Fox with over 27 years of experience.
-As an integral part of KPF's global practice since joining the London office in 1994, he has achieved wide acclaim and won numerous awards for his innovative and distinctive designs across a broad range of project types including commercial, institutional, residential, mixed use and cultural buildings in the UK, continental Europe, the Middle East, Asia and the United States.
+An integral part of KPF’s global practice since joining the London office in 1994, John Bushell has achieved wide acclaim for his innovative and distinctive residential, institutional, commercial, mixed use and cultural buildings in the UK, Europe, the Middle East, Asia, and the United States.

 Prior to KPF, John worked in the US (New York and New England), and in London for a number of years on the British Library, and the Oxo building transformation.

 John received his BA (first class with Distinction) and Diploma from the University of Cambridge and was awarded a Kennedy Scholarship to study at the Harvard Graduate School of Design.
 His study of the Roof Gardens of early 20th Century New York has inspired a lifelong interest in creating new usable roofscapes.
 He is a Chartered Architect with the Architects Registration Board (ARB) in the UK, a member of the Royal Institute of British Architects (RIBA), Conseil National de l’Ordre des Architectes (CNOA) and a Member of the Worshipful Company of Architects.
 John’s contributions to the built environment extend beyond the studio to encompass paintings and drawings exhibited at the Royal Academy, as well as opinion columns in the architectural press.
 He participates annually in the 10x10 Drawing the City London initiative, which sees artworks by prominent architects, designers and artists auctioned for charity.